cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

   - Ikenna:
     - Tune the LSTM Model, update info
 - Started work on creating an initial model the uses LSTM
+### 07/30/2023
+- Installed FluidSynth/Midi2Audio to conver to wav files
+- Converting to wav files
+- Using Sound Fond TimGM6mb.sf2.
+- Once the files are converted recreate features using librosa